 The physical symptoms (dizziness / vertigo) are treated through vestibular rehabilitation therapy.
 The cognitive symptoms are treated with cognitive-behavioral therapy.
 And the emotional symptoms are treated with a combination of medication and counseling.

 At the Dizzy & Vertigo Institute, Post-Concussion Dizziness is a common condition we treat, given the fact that so many PCS patients come in with dizziness and vestibular issues.

 You can find hope in knowing that PCS is a treatable condition that has a light at the end of the tunnel.
 The vast majority of PCS patients will resolve their issues within 3 months time.
 Especially with the help of trained professionals.

-Give us a call at (310) 954–2207 or visit our website to schedule a consultation if you think you might have Post-Concussion Syndrome.
+Give us a call at (310) 954–2207 or schedule an appointment here if you still have lingering symptoms from your concussion.